What is the VAR.S Function?

 The VAR.S function uses the following arguments:

-- Number1 (required argument) – It is the first argument corresponding to a sample of a population.
+- Number1 (required argument) – This is the first argument corresponding to a sample of a population.

 When providing the arguments, we need to remember that: